scalacenter/scalajs-bundler/README.md

 `bundleOpt`: Bundles the output of `fullOptJS`.

+`npmUpdate`: Downloads NPM dependencies.

 ### Settings

-`npmDependencies`: list of the npm packages (name and version) your application depends on.
+`npmDependencies`: list of the NPM packages (name and version) your application depends on.

-`npmDevDependencies`: list of the npm packages (name and version) your build depends on.
+`npmDevDependencies`: list of the NPM packages (name and version) your build depends on.

 `webpackVersion`: version of webpack to use.